Monthly Archives: 2020

 The etc/adminhtml/menu.xml file is used to control the Magento 2 admin panel menu and add new items to it, in particular.

-In order to set the default values for the configuration fields, you need to create the following file in the module folder:
+In order to set the default values for the configuration fields, you need to create the following file in the folder:

 etc/config.xml